 Pro Tip: Dig deep to find ways your volunteering shows job skills.
 Teachers need compassion, patience, and adaptability.
 Driving for Meals on Wheels delivers that.

 Need to start from scratch and make a habitat for humanity resume with all the right bits?
-See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)
+See our guide: How to Create a Resume 101: the Guide

 - If you have it, always put volunteering on your resume.
 Hiring managers absolutely love it.